 Vattenfall finances its operations and investments through a combination of its own generated cash flow and external funding, mainly in the form of corporate bonds.
 Senior bonds are issued under a Euro Medium Term Note programme (EUR 10 billion).

-For short-term funding, Vattenfall has a European Commercial Paper programme (EUR 2 billion) and a domestic Commercial Paper programme (SEK 15 billion).
+For short-term funding, Vattenfall has a European Commercial Paper programme (EUR 10 billion).
 In addition, Vattenfall has access to an undrawn Revolving Credit Facility (EUR 2 billion) which serves as a general liquidity back-up and ensures financial flexibility.
 A total of 15 banks, which also comprise Vattenfall’s core bank group, participate in the credit facility.

-Vattenfall´s long term credit ratings are BBB+ stable outlook by S&P and A3 stable outlook by Moody’s.
+Vattenfall's long term credit ratings are BBB+ positive outlook by S&P and A3 stable outlook by Moody’s.